Fūki Yamada

-Fūki Yamada (山田 楓喜, Yamada Fūki) is a Japanese professional footballer who plays as a winger for J1 League club Kyoto Sanga.
+Fūki Yamada (山田 楓喜, Yamada Fūki) is a Japanese professional footballer who plays as a winger for club FC Tokyo.

 Club career

 Yamada made his professional debut in a 3–1 Emperor's Cup win against FC Imabari.

 In January 2025, it was announced that Yamada would be moving on loan to Primeira Liga club Nacional.

 International career

 On 4 April 2024, Yamada was called up to the Japan U23 squad for the 2024 AFC U-23 Asian Cup.
 On 3 May 2024, Yamada scored the only goal of the game in the 2024 AFC U-23 Asian Cup final.
 It was his second goal in the tournament as Japan beat Uzbekistan to win the competition for the second time in their history.